MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/y_axis_assembly.md

 ---

-Fasten the Y-Axis Anti-Backlash Nut to the bottom of the X/Y plate using M5x16mm BHCS.
+Fasten the Y-Axis Anti-Backlash Nut to the bottom of the XY plate using M5x16mm BHCS.

 ![fasten the Y Axis Anti-Backlash Nut to the bottom of the XY plate using M5x16mm BHCS](../img/y_axis_assembly/y_axis_step_9.png){: .shadow}

 ---

-Fasten the X-Axis Anti-Backlash Nut to the top of the X/Y plate using M5x16mm BHCS.
+Fasten the X-Axis Anti-Backlash Nut to the top of the XY plate using M5x16mm BHCS.

 ![fasten the X-Axis Anti-Backlash Nut to the top of the XY plate using M5x16mm BHCS](../img/y_axis_assembly/y_axis_step_9.png){: .shadow}